Spike Edney: SAS Band

 Edney formed SAS Band (Spike's All Stars) in 1994, playing their first gig at The Gosport Festival (near Edney's hometown of Portsmouth).
 The original band featured Cozy Powell on drums, Neil Murray on bass and Jamie Moses on guitar.
 The band has constantly fluctuating personnel, including musicians from Queen, Whitesnake, Free, Roxy Music, Toto, and Spandau Ballet, and solo artists including Fish, Roy Wood, Leo Sayer, Kiki Dee, and Paul Young.
-Others that have appeared with the band include Suggs, Lionel Richie, Bob Geldof and Toyah Willcox.
+Others that have appeared with the band include Suggs, Lionel Richie, Bob Geldof, Patti Russo, Madeline Bell, and Toyah Willcox.

 Equipment

 During tours with Queen in the mid 1980s, Edney played a Gibson Les Paul Junior as his main guitar for the rhythm parts of "Hammer to Fall".
 During the Queen + Paul Rogers tours he used a Korg Triton, and during the Queen + Adam Lambert tours he used a Korg M3 before settling for a Korg Kronos.